ucdavis/hpccf-docs/docs/index.md

 As a new principal investigator who is interested in purchasing resources, please read the **Our Clusters** section below to determine which clusters are appropriate for onboarding.
 HPC@UCD can assist with hardware and storage investments for condo clusters and sell fair-share priority, primary and archive storage for fair-share clusters.
-Please email hpc-help@ucdavis.edu with your affiliation to start the onboarding process.
+Please contact [support](support.md) with your affiliation to start the onboarding process.
 Resources external to UC Davis can also purchase resources by inquiring at the hpc-help email address.

 For getting started with HPC access under an existing PI, please see